Fonthill Letter: Figures

-Helmstan's crimes began with him stealing a belt from Aethelred which initially leads to the dispute as Aethelhelm Higa can then claim the land should be forfeited to him.
+Helmstan's crimes began with his stealing a belt from Aethelred which initially leads to the dispute as Aethelhelm Higa can then claim the land should be forfeited to him.
 King Alfred intervenes and grants Helmstan the right to maintain ownership.
 This did, however, damage Helmstan's standing and his consequent conviction for cattle-stealing was therefore magnified.
 His criminal history was raised during the second stage of the dispute.

-Aethelhelm Higa is seen as the rival claimant.
+Æthelhelm Higa is seen as the rival claimant.
 Very little is known about him although it is possible he was a descendant of either Aethelwulf and Aethelthryth or heir of Oswulf.
-In either case, it seems he believed he should inherit the land by right and thus, following Helmstan's conviction, attempts to claim the estate.
+In either case, it seems he believed he should inherit the land by right and thus, following Helmstan's conviction, attempted to claim the estate.

 Chronology

 The letter follows the conventional introduction for addressing the king and outlines the main purpose of the document, mainly the outlining of how the land at Fonthill was passed around.

 According to Keynes the story began in the last year or so of King Alfred’s reign, when Helmstan stole a belt belonging to a certain Aethelred.
 Although not detailed, it shows Helmstan to have larcenous tendencies.
 This becomes important further into the letter.
 (He would then be treated in law as a man of ill-repute.)
-The importance of remaining ‘oath-worthy’ was therefore lost for Helmstan and his later conviction for cattle stealing brought up his previous crime and required Ordlaf to become involved.
+The importance of remaining 'oath-worthy' was therefore lost for Helmstan, and his later conviction for cattle stealing brought up his previous crime and required Ordlaf to become involved.

-Following the initial accusations, Helmstan called on Ordlaf (godfather) to support him.
+Following the initial accusations, Helmstan called on his godfather Ordlaf to support him.
 It was Ordlaf's involvement that brought in Alfred, as an inconsequential piece of land would never largely require his personal attention.

 Alfred granted Helmstan entitlement to proceed with establishing his ownership, but this still did not ensure a secure sense.
 Higa and Helmstan were ordered to reach an agreement.
 In the arbitration of the dispute, Helmstan once again may be accused of stealing as he never appears on a charter for his ownership of land.
 He may have stolen the relevant charters from the rightful owner.
 However, these proved enough to ensure Helmstan maintained right to the land.
 This links to a treatise from the reign of King Edgar, the importance of proof of possession is greater than the one who attempts to claim the land.